QifanJiang/Lionet/README.md

 ```bash
 npm install
 ```
-within the file.
+within the file terminal.

 Since our project used pinata which allows users to upload the NFTs to a cloud storage.
 If you want to use pinata as we did, you would have to create your own pinata account and store the corresponding account details in a .env file like we did.
 An example is provided below.

-## Example on creating a Pinata account
+### Example on creating a Pinata account
 > 1. Create account
 > 2. Under the Gateaways tab, you will automatically generate your distinct domain.
 Change your own domain on this line [here](https://github.com/QifanJiang/Lionet/blob/5b22ead73fbd33c36d118b9db10a13a31ca12531/pages/create-nft.js#L54)
 > 3. Under API keys, generate a new key and set as admin.